Vaccine & Immunotherapy Center (VIC) at Massachusetts General Hospital

 VIC Research on Mesothelioma

-VIC has been developing an immunotherapy combination for mesothelioma thanks to a grant from the Congressionally Directed Medical Research Programs (CDMRP), which was developed by the U.S. Department of Defense in 1992 to promote biomedical research that benefits the military and the American public.
+VIC has been developing an immunotherapy combination for mesothelioma thanks to a grant from the Congressionally Directed Medical Research Programs (CDMRP), developed by the U.S. Department of Defense in 1992, to promote biomedical research that benefits the military and the American public.

 Approximately 30 percent of mesothelioma lawsuits are filed by veterans.
-The CDMRP funded VIC’s mesothelioma research because the cancer disproportionally affects veterans as a result of the U.S. armed forces using asbestos products throughout every branch of the military.
+The CDMRP funded VIC’s mesothelioma research because cancer disproportionally affects veterans because the U.S. armed forces use asbestos products throughout every military branch.

 VIC’s immunotherapy combination for mesothelioma involves AMD3100 and VIC-008.